 Federal Benefits Open Season begins Monday, November 9 and ends Monday, December 14, 2020.
 The annual open season gives federal employees and other eligible individuals the opportunity to review their FEHB and vision/dental (FEDVIP) plan options, make changes, and enroll for the upcoming benefit year that begins January 1, 2021.

-Federal employees may also use open season to elect to make pre-tax contributions to health care and/or dependent care flexible spending accounts under the Federal Flexible Spending Account Program (FSAFEDS).
+Federal employees may also use Open Season to elect to make pre-tax contributions to health care and/or dependent care flexible spending accounts under the Federal Flexible Spending Account Program (FSAFEDS).

-2020 FEHB Premium Rates Charts from OPM
+2021 FEHB Premium Rates Charts from OPM

 The charts below provide information on biweekly and monthly premiums, including the total premiums, the amount the government pays, and the change in the enrollee’s portion of the premium compared to last year.
 All FEHB plans offer Self Only, Self Plus One, and Self and Family enrollment types.